 Are all MCCA programs the same?No. Each program has certain characteristics that are the same.
 We offer two models:

-- Cohort model, all students enter the program at the same time and continue to work together through the program.
-We offer a semester-long course at UMA-Rockland Center during both the fall and spring semesters.
-Graduates of the program receive 3 elective credits if they enroll at UMA.
+- Cohort model, all students enter a class at the same time and continue to work together through the program.

 - Tailored services.
 Students work with the MCCA adviser to plan their schedules and complete course and advising requirements.

 Can someone just enroll in a college preparation class?
 Algebra or writing for example?Yes.
-You can work with us to improve your reading, writing and/or math skills so that you can meet entrance examination requirements or improve your class placement.
+You can work with us to improve your reading, writing, math, or science skills so that you can meet entrance examination requirements or improve your class placement.
 As long as you are also willing to complete the advising and testing requirements noted above, this tutoring is free.

 How do I search for adult education courses near me?

 Follow this link: https://maineadulted.coursestorm.com/ to access courses across Maine.

 There is a search bar at the top of the page: